Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 If you’re an investor who doesn’t need management or bells and whistles and appreciates the “free” trading, then Robinhood might be better than Acorns for you. is also best for investors who want to buy and sell cryptocurrency and trade options.

-Ultimately whether Acorns is bettern than Robinhood, or vice versa depends upon your own needs and preferences.
+Ultimately whether Acorns is better than Robinhood, or vice versa depends upon your own needs and preferences.
 The best micro investing app is the one that fits your needs.

 What is the difference between Acorns and Robinhood?

--First, Acorns saves for you using Round-Ups, e.g., rounding up your spending to the nearest dollar.
-Robinhood does not.
+Acorns saves for you using Round-Ups, e.g., rounding up your spending to the nearest dollar.
+The saved money is transferred into a managed investment portfolio.

 If you’re seeking a more comprehensive robo-advisor: Check out our free Robo-Advisor Selection Wizard, answer 4 questions and find out thich robo-advisor meets your needs.